Are you looking for ideas to decorate your table this Christmas?

-For the past year, I have been collecting white ceramic houses so I decided to use them for my Christmas table.
+For the past year, I have been collecting white ceramic houses.
+So, for my latest table setting, I decided to put the houses together and create a Christmas village display.

-Since we are just hosting breakfast, we will be eating in the kitchen instead of the dining room.
+Since we are just hosting breakfast this year, we plan to eat in the kitchen instead of the dining room.

 This allowed me to decorate my table in a more casual style, which I prefer anyway.
 Plus, our kitchen is usually flooded with light in the morning hours.
 It’s even brighter when the sun actually comes out from behind the clouds.
 Unfortunately, we haven’t had many of those days lately!

-For the centerpiece, I used a long piece of burlap and scattered fresh greenery cut from my landscaping plants.
+For the centerpiece, I rolled out a long piece of burlap and scattered fresh greenery cut from my landscaping plants.
 Then I just laid the white ceramic houses down the middle.

 Even though I used fresh greens on the table, I recently used faux greens for the chandelier.
 You can read all about that project at Easy Way to Decorate a Chandelier for Christmas.